samsquire/ideas5/README.md

 # 48. Monetisation system

+Monetization doesn't need to ruin a website.

 # 49. Complete program, separated into pieces, re-stitched together into new program

 Imagine you have a complete program that does a task and we want to do a variation of what the existing program does.
 We can do a simple transformation to get the program into a form that we can extend:

 * inline all internal methods until only platform calls exist
-* label parameters that pass through the program through to these platform/system calls.
+* label parameters that pass through the program through to these platform/system calls and give them a type
 *